lever/integrator-resources/README.md

 **A small app to experience and see code examples of the 5 steps to get OAuth authentication set up on your integration**

-To get started with the example app
+To get started with the example app.
+The app uses Express/NodeJS.

 1. Clone the repository and navigate into the folder